carlokohan/Microsoft-to-Datadog/README.md

 # Microsoft-to-Datadog
-Collection of scripts for pulling Microsoft data then to be uploaded to Datadog
+Collection of scripts for pulling Microsoft audit logs data then to be uploaded to Datadog.